How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Bulls take to the home court of the Heat on Friday at 7:00 PM ET.
+The Celtics look to pull of an away win at the Hawks on Friday at 7:00 PM ET.

 How to Watch